2Yrยท

 Suppose you decide to switch from investment A to investment B due to higher returns.
 Then you assume that B will perform better than A in the future.
 If you wait until you are back in the black with A (assuming you ever get back into the black with A), B will probably have risen more than A in the meantime.
 At least that's what your investment case says.
 Compared to an immediate sale, if you wait and sell A at a profit, you can buy less of B from the proceeds of your sale.
 You also have to pay tax on your profit from the sale of A, which means you can afford even less B. If you had sold at a loss, no tax would have been due.
 If that was too theoretical for you, there's also a calculation example a little further down.

 Let's assume you want to switch from investment A to a lower-risk investment B. For example, because you will need the money in the foreseeable future.
-Even then, it makes sense to sell A directly and invest in B (in this case, it could also be the call money account), as A - due to the higher risk - could fall significantly further and you want more stability in your portfolio.
+Even then, it makes sense to sell A directly and invest in B (in this case, it could also be the call money account), as A - due to the higher risk - could plummet even further and you want more stability in your portfolio.

 ๐๐ฅรถ๐๐ฌ๐ข๐ง๐ง๐ง! ๐ˆ๐œ๐ก ๐›๐ข๐ง๐ง ๐ฆ๐ข๐ซ ๐š๐ฎ๐Ÿ๐ ๐ซ๐ฎ๐ง๐ [insert any reason here] ๐ฌ๐ข๐œ๐ก๐ž๐ซ, ๐๐š๐ฌ๐ฌ ๐€ ๐ค๐ฎ๐ซ๐ณ๐Ÿ๐ซ๐ข๐ฌ๐ญ๐ข๐ ๐ฌ๐ญรค๐ซ๐ค๐ž๐ซ ๐š๐ฅ๐ฌ ๐ ๐ฌ๐ญ๐ž๐ข๐ ๐ž๐ง ๐ฐ๐ข๐ซ๐. ๐„๐ง๐ญ๐ฌ๐ฉ๐ซ๐ž๐œ๐ก๐ž๐ง๐ ๐ฐ๐š๐ซ๐ญ๐ž ๐ข๐œ๐ก ๐š๐ฎ๐œ๐ก ๐ง๐จ๐œ๐ก ๐ฆ๐ข๐ญ ๐๐ž๐ฆ ๐”๐ฆ๐ฌ๐œ๐ก๐ข๐œ๐ก๐ญ๐ž๐ง.

 If you're so sure about this and wait and see, you're market timing.
 If you're good at it (which I don't think you are, otherwise you wouldn't be in the red with A), you can of course speculate on it.
-But then you should shift everything into A, because you know that you will achieve an excess return with A. You don't want that?
+But then you should shift everything into A, as you know that you will achieve an excess return with A. You don't want that?
 That's what I thought.
 So sell A immediately and invest in B.

 ๐ˆ๐œ๐ก ๐›๐ข๐ง ๐ง๐จ๐œ๐ก ๐ง๐ข๐œ๐ก๐ญ รผ๐›๐ž๐ซ๐ณ๐ž๐ฎ๐ ๐ญ. ๐‡๐š๐ฌ๐ญ ๐๐ฎ ๐ž๐ข๐ง ๐ฉ๐š๐š๐ซ ๐‘๐ž๐œ๐ก๐ž๐ง๐›๐ž๐ข๐ฌ๐ฉ๐ข๐ž๐ฅ๐ž?